 Want to contribute to Ubuntu Studio? – Go right ahead!
 Ubuntu Studio is created by volunteers just like you.
 You don’t need to have any particular skills to join us.
 Just a friendly attitude, time to commit, and willingness to learn.
 We need people to help in various areas including packaging and testing, documentation, social media management, etc…

-The two main hubs for Ubuntu Studio development are the #ubuntustudio-devel IRC channel on irc.freenode.net, and the developer mailing list.
+The two main hubs for Ubuntu Studio development are the #ubuntustudio-devel IRC channel on irc.libera.chat, and the developer mailing list.
 Subscribe to the mailing list, drop by on IRC – introduce yourself, and don’t hesitate to ask questions!

 For most of the ways to contribute, you will need a Launchpad account.